davidmfoley/isolate-react/README.md

 #### useRef

 You can set ref `current` using `setRef`.
-It takes a zero-based index and a value.
+It takes a zero-based index and a value:

 ```
 const useRefExample = (refValue: string) => {